SridharaDasu/CMSMLProjectData/README.md

 The goal of the  ML project is to  produca a model that would have good efficiency >70% to identify 25 GeV objects.
 The efficiency for 50-GeV objects should be very good >95%.
 The background fakes should be 10% or less.

 ```
-genMLProjectData --background=232341231 --write=BackgroundRegionData.txt
+genMLProjectData --background=232341231 --write=BackgroundRegionData.txt --compare=BackgroundRegionData.ref --dump=BackgroundRegionData.csv
-genMLProjectData --background=987654323 --electron=50 --write=ElectronRegionData.txt
+genMLProjectData --background=987654323 --electron=50 --write=ElectronRegionData.txt --compare=ElectronRegionData.ref --dump=ElectronRegionData.csv
-genMLProjectData --background=478343223 --tau=50 --write=TauRegionData.txt
+genMLProjectData --background=478343223 --tau=50 --write=TauRegionData.txt --compare=TauRegionData.ref --dump=TauRegionData.csv
 ```

 Reference files for above three cases, created with above random seeds, are in the repository.
 You can double check that your production worked by using the --compare=<file> feature with the same random number seeds as above.
 You can generate multiple files, with unique names - say labeled by the seed -- with different seeds.
 Each file will have 256 events.
+You can then run over more data, by varying the SEEDs and file names without the --compare option.

-To produce a CSV file with data in ints and floats for some developments, you may use (note hat you must have --background and --write always):
+To produce a CSV file with data in ints and floats for some developments, you may use (note that you must have --background and --write always):

 ```
 genMLProjectData --background=232341231 --write=BackgroundRegionData.txt --dump=BackgroundRegionData.csv